 So we started out doing what we thought would be best, and we’ve been adapting along the way.
 While I think we’re pretty well entrenched in the idea of unschooling in some of the most radical senses, I hung on to a couple curriculum catalogs – thanks to what I call the “hedging my bets” advice.

 If nothing else, I don’t want to write off something that Ashar might be interested in and benefit from just because it doesn’t fit MY picture of what we should do!

 I think this is especially true if you’re dealing with a child with learning disabilities… or if you’re removing your child from public school… or, you know what, I just think this is true for everyone.

-In Sarah’s case, we could not maintain her sanity and ours and try to fit official science, math, social studies, language arts and other “stuff” into every school day.
+In Ashar’s case, we could not maintain her sanity and ours and try to fit official science, math, social studies, language arts and other “stuff” into every school day.

 I’d love to think she could work through all that, take music lessons, play on a sports team and still have time for friends and 4-H and family trips and learning a foreign language.